 On-campus office hours are held at the Career Services office Mondays 10 a.m. to noon and Thursdays 2 p.m. to 4 p.m.
 The Externship Program office is located at the Center for Legal and Social Justice, 2507 N.W.
 36th Street.

 Students interested in the program are responsible for securing an unpaid placement, with a non-profit, government agency or select in-house counsel not on the “approved” list of judicial internships in order to receive credit through the Externship program.

 60 hours per credit hour must be spent working at unpaid placement.
 For example:

-All coursework and evaluations are reviewed by the PCP Director to determine the student’s final grade.
+All coursework and evaluations are reviewed by the Director to determine the student’s final grade.
 The Director submits a pass/fail grade for the course after reviewing all coursework and evaluations.

 Our goal for externs in this program include:

 Do I have to find my externship placement myself?